mhhussain/kafkabox/README.md

 - 1.0.0 - Working version of kafkabox docker image
 - 1.0.1 - Changed test-topic name to sandbox-topic
 - 2.0.0 - Added (node) backend api at port 3001
+- 2.1.0 - Added get topics endpoint and some error handling